aimarvi/budapest/README.md

 Stream #0:1(eng): Audio: ac3, 48000 Hz, stereo, fltp, 160 kb/s (default)
 Stream #0:2(eng): Audio: ac3, 48000 Hz, 5.1(side), fltp, 384 kb/s
 ```
 I am not including the `.mp4` files here because they're too large. please reach out at amarvi@mit.edu if you'd like them.
+Our scan was a shortened version of the original localizer, using only runs 2,3 for a total of ~15 minutes of scantime.
+As a supplement, we primed subjects with a movie summary before hand (see [Story_Line.pptx](Story_Line.pptx)).

 ### Presentation scripts